Michel-Heinz/Molekel/README.md

 # Molekel
 ## General Information
-Molekel is a simple, slow, and inefficient program to calculate molecular energy (currently only RHF).
+Molekel is a simple, slow, and inefficient program to calculate molecular energies (currently only RHF).
 The integrals are evaluated using the McMurchie-Davidson scheme.
 The code is inspired by the work of Joshua Goings (https://joshuagoings.com/2017/04/28/integrals/) , but is written in Fortran.
-Ohter sources are the books Molecular Electronic-Structure Theory by Helgaker *et. al.* and Modern Quantum Chemistry by Attila Szabo and Neil S.
+Other sources are the books Molecular Electronic-Structure Theory by Helgaker *et. al.* and Modern Quantum Chemistry by Attila Szabo and Neil S.
 Ostlund.
-The cmake build is based on the work of Leonard Reuter (https://github.com/Leonard-Reuter/cmake-fortran-template) and some module of the code were copied from Amolqc (https://github.com/luechow-group/Amolqc).
+The cmake build is based on the work of Leonard Reuter (https://github.com/Leonard-Reuter/cmake-fortran-template) and some modules of the code were copied from Amolqc (https://github.com/luechow-group/Amolqc).
 The program is intended to serve for educational purposes, however, feel free to do what you want with it!
 ## Build Instructions